pm7y/m7y.github.io/content/post/2024-09-23-azure-container-instance-https/index.md

 To deploy the Bicep template, you will need the Azure CLI installed.
 Follow these steps to deploy the solution:

-1. Copy the `.env.template` file and rename it to `.env`.
+1. Create an `.env` file.
-2. Populate the `.env` file with the necessary values:
+2. Populate the `.env` file with the following values:

     ```env
     TENANT_ID=